sewebb/iis-start/README.md

 ## How to use

-1. Clone the theme
+1. Clone the repo
 2. Replace all instances of "IIS Start", see replacements below
 3. Update style.css
-4. Copy `.env-sample to .env` and make necessary changes.
+4. Copy `.env-sample` to `.env` and make necessary changes.
 4. Run `composer install` to setup WordPress.
 5. Install client dependencies `yarn install`
 6. Run `yarn run production` to build css and javascript files